privacybydesign/irma-documentation/yivi-docs/docs/irma-server.md

 If a `jwt_privkey` (or `jwt_privkey_file`) is given, then the following endpoints are enabled:

-* `GET /session/{sessiontoken}/result-jwt`: returns the session result signed by the `irma server` into a JWT.
+* `GET /session/{sessiontoken}/result-jwt`: returns the session result signed by the `yivi irma server` into a JWT.
 * `GET /session/{sessiontoken}/getproof`: returns a JWT similar to the one from `result-jwt`, but with the same structure as the IRMA API server session result JWTs.
 * `GET /publickey`: returns the public key with which the JWTs output by this server can be verified.

 This can be useful if the session result travels along an unsafe or untrusted route from the IRMA server to the requestor.
-As long as the `irma server` is trusted and its public key is known, the JWT can be verified to ensure that the session result was untampered with since it left the `irma server`.
+As long as the `yivi irma server` is trusted and its public key is known, the JWT can be verified to ensure that the session result was untampered with since it left the `yivi irma server`.

 ### TLS

 The [IRMA protocol](irma-protocol.md) relies on TLS for encryption of the attributes as they travel along the internet.
 If your server is connected to the internet and it handles actual attributes (personal data from people), then you ***must*** ensure that the attributes are protected in transit with TLS.
 In its default configuration (i.e. with [developer mode](yivi-app.md#developer-mode) disabled), the Yivi app will refuse to connect to servers not using TLS.

-You can enable TLS in the `irma server` with the `tls_cert` and `tls_privkey` options (or the `_file` equivalents), specifying a PEM certificate (chain) and PEM private key.
+You can enable TLS in the `yivi irma server` with the `tls_cert` and `tls_privkey` options (or the `_file` equivalents), specifying a PEM certificate (chain) and PEM private key.
 If you use [separate requestor and app endpoints](#http-server-endpoints), additionally use `client_tls_cert` and `client_tls_privkey`.

 Alternatively, if your IRMA server is connected to the internet through a reverse proxy then your reverse proxy probably handles TLS for you.